-I wish I had all the organizing answers but unfortunately, it’s a very personal thing and I’m a work in progress, as is my space!
+I wish I had all the organizing answers, but unfortunately, it’s a very personal thing, and I’m a work in progress, as is my space!

-If it makes more sense to keep some items out, I try to have it fit in with the room decor.
+If it makes more sense to keep some items out, I try to have them fit in with the room decor.
 Also, I prefer to keep things as compact as possible.
-What’s essential to you?

 Below are the various storage ideas that I am using.
 Hopefully, they inspire you in some way to clean out and coordinate your creative space!

 As a young girl making doll clothes or as a 7th grader making Pom Pon uniforms for my middle school squad, I have always felt a strong connection and love for fabric.

-Small Fabric Scraps
+Store Small Fabric Scraps

-This way, I can see what I have quick, and grab what I need.
+This way, I can see what I have quickly and grab what I need.
 It’s a nice way to enjoy your fabrics also!
 A Ziploc bag would work great for this too.

-Large Fabric Pieces
+Organizing Large Fabric Pieces

-For the most part, I like to keep my fabric dust free and in a dark place to protect it from fading.
+Mostly, I like to keep my fabric dust-free and in a dark place to protect it from fading.
 I am currently using a variety of methods for storing larger fabric pieces.

-Small baskets and bins are perfect to have out in the open to hold your projects.
+Small baskets and bins are perfect for holding your projects out in the open.
 Look for products that fit your decor and space.

 This closet cubby below is something I thought I would try.
-If I can see my fabrics it helps me stay inspired.
+If I can see my fabrics, it helps me stay inspired.
 Where do you store your fabrics?

 Similar cubby HERE (affiliate link)

-Beads and Jewelry Making Storage
+Beads and Jewelry Making Storage Systems

 This modular system makes it easy to quickly find what I’m looking for and keep it all together in one container to put away or take it anywhere.

 Covered plastic containers

-Plastic interlocking and stacking containers
+Plastic interlocking and stacking bead containers

 Similar containers HERE. (affiliate link)